-Folklore in the back of late Wing Chun grasp and teacher of kung fu star Bruce Lee is explored in the new 45-minute documentary Film’s maker famous how Lee became grew to become down while he asked his master to train him a few actions which he had no longer found out In a quiet Wing Chun dojo in Hong Kong’s Prince Edward, the stupid rhythmic thuds of fingers placing timber ring out, first slowly, then step by step growing in tempo.
-The lightning jabs, from a flurry of angles on the muk yan jong – or wooden dummy – come from Ip Chun, ninety-five, son of the mythical Ip Man.
+Folklore of the back of late Wing Chun grasp.
+The teacher of kung fu star Bruce Lee is explored in the new 45-minute documentary Film’s maker famous about how Lee grew down.
+At the same time, he asked his master to train him in a few actions which he had no longer found out In a quiet Wing Chun dojo in Hong Kong’s Prince Edward, the stupid rhythmic thuds of fingers placing timber ring out, first slowly, then step by step growing in tempo.
+From a flurry of angles on the muk yan jong – or wooden dummy – the lightning jabs come from Ip Chun, ninety-five, son of the mythical Ip Man.

 Martial Arts